roshanevala/ReHome-SriLanka/docs/README.md

-# ReHome Sri Lanka - Documentation Index
+# ReBuild Homes SriLanka - Documentation Index

-Welcome to the ReHome Sri Lanka documentation.
+Welcome to the ReBuild Homes SriLanka documentation.
 This comprehensive guide covers all aspects of the platform that connects disaster-affected families with donors who want to help rebuild homes.

 **🔥 Built with Firebase** - This project uses Firebase for authentication, database, storage, and hosting.